Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/LocalServer/LocalServerMapImageLayer/readme.md

 This sample downloads the following items from ArcGIS Online automatically:

-* [RelationshipID.mpkx](https://www.arcgis.com/home/item.html?id=85c34847bbe1402fa115a1b9b87561ce) - This map package is included in the ArcGIS Runtime sample data.
+* [RelationshipID.mpkx](https://www.arcgis.com/home/item.html?id=85c34847bbe1402fa115a1b9b87561ce) - This map package is included in the ArcGIS sample data.

 ## Additional information